Chisw/gagu/gagu-website/src/pages/docs/introduction/project-origin.md

 After several adjustments, I found that errors have begun to be reported and it cannot run normally.

-In this way, I had to give up on continuing to improve it, keep the server-side interface part, and then use React to rewrite the front-end part.
+In this way, I had to give up on continuing to improve it.
+Keep the server-side interface part, and then use React to rewrite the front-end part.

 I built a new repository, simulates a desktop system design, named it WFMS (Web File Management System), and started a new round of development.